 Ph.D, University of Missouri, Kansas City; MA, University of Missouri, Kansas City; BA, University of Kansas

 Specialties: Rhetoric and composition, disability studies, memoirs/life writing, feminist rhetoric, composition pedagogy.
 View faculty profile

 MFA, University of New Mexico; B.A., Washburn University

-Specialties: Creative writing (poetry and fiction), composition, the graphic novel, literature and film, poetics.
+Specialties: Creative writing (poetry and fiction), composition, the graphic novel, literature and film, poetics, speculative fiction, gender studies.
 View faculty profile